miyako/4d-unsloth-gemma-4/README.md

 > An LLM can be used to generate paraphrased variants, but by defintion you can't use an LLM to teach itself something it doesn't know already.

 > [!WARNING]
 > Additional training by itself does not guarantee improvement.
 It is possible to poison a model's weights by feeding it bad data.
 The media often portrays AI like a magical tool that can do just about anything.
 That is absolutely **not** how an LLM works.
 Machine learning is mathematical pattern recognition.
 Frontier labs have done the hard work of training base models using a colossal amount of cultural content created and classified by actual people.
-Fine-tuning is less costly, but still requires careful attention in order to gain better intelligence.
+Fine-tuning is less costly, but still requires careful guidance and attention by a qualified supervisor.

 ```
 ==((====))==  Unsloth - 2x faster free finetuning | Num GPUs used = 1